 (b) For Rehabilitation Developments, the SCR must include analysis in conformity with the ASTM "Standard Guide for Property Condition Assessments.
-Baseline Property Condition Assessment Process (ASTM Standard Designation: E 2018)” except as provided for in subsections (f) and (g) of this section.
+Baseline Property Condition Assessment Process (ASTM Standard Designation: E 2018)" except as provided for in subsections (f) and (g) of this section.

 (c) The SCR must include good quality color photographs of the subject Real Estate (front, rear, and side elevations, on-site amenities, interior of the structure).
 Photographs should be properly labeled.
-Photographs of the neighborhood, street scenes, and comparables should must be included.

 (d) The SCR must also include discussion and analysis of: